Support us & Get involved

 With the help of our amazing supporters, we have been able to fund research through the Mick Knighton Mesothelioma Research Fund (MKMRF) and the June Hancock Mesothelioma Research Fund (JHMRF).

-We have also been able to part-fund a specialist Mesothelioma nurse in the South of England in partnership with Mesothelioma UK.
+We have also been able to part-fund 3 specialist Mesothelioma UK nurses in the South and East of England in partnership with Mesothelioma UK.

 With our supporters’ help, we have been able to help fund nurses cross the region to attend educational conferences to share best practice and information about the latest trials and treatments available to help patients suffering from asbestos-related disease.
 These events include: